-• Changes in actuarial assumptions include an increase in the interest/discount rate from 2.23% to 3.31%.
+• Changes in actuarial assumptions include an increase in the interest/discount rate from 3.98% to 4.12%.
+Interest / discount rate based on the average of multiple 3/31/2024 municipal bond rate sources.

 Changes in benefit terms since last measurement date: